r4victor/tenthousandmeters/content/blog/python_bts_11.md

                 pass
             raise
         # Move the module to the end of sys.modules.
-        # this is to maintain the import order;
+        # This is to maintain the import order.
-        # remember that Python dicts are ordered?
+        # Yeah, Python dicts are ordered
         module = sys.modules.pop(spec.name)
         sys.modules[spec.name] = module
         _verbose_message('import {!r} # {!r}', spec.name, spec.loader)